 Absentee Voting Information

-You can now request your mail ballots for the August and November elections.
-To minimize direct contact with others, the CDC encourages you to vote by mail.
+You can now request your mail ballots for the November 3rd General Election.
 Apply online now.

 General Election - Friday, September 18 - Monday, November 2